 will defer to the overall rendering pass for attribute lookups which

 fail.
 The OverallPass object manages dispatching to its sub-passes.
+This

-we need, for instance, specialized handling of particular sub-passes.
+need, for instance, specialized handling of particular sub-passes.

 This flexibility is used to good effect in the stencil-shadow-rendering sub-package, where it is necessary to create new rendering passes for every active Light node.
 See OpenGLContext.shadow.passes for the code.